sguox002/leetcode/leetcode-all.md

 greedy can often be approached using recursion. greedy focus more on idea instead of algorithm or data structure.

+<<-321	Create Maximum Number    		27.3%	Hard
+given two array of digits, the order shall be preserved. get the max number with length k.
+greedy:
+- k=m+n, merge
+- k<m+n, try 0 to k numbers from A, try k to 0 from B. then merge.
+->>

 <<-397	Integer Replacement    		33.2%	Medium
 if even /2, if odd +1 or -1.
 min number of move to reduce n to 1.